plediii/dual-protocol/README.md

 Then we can trigger this host once, and only once, by using `domain.send`.
-If the `timeout` option is provided, the host will be cancelled `timeout` milliseconds if provided.
+If the `timeout` option is provided, the host will be cancelled `timeout` seconds if provided.

 In order to wait for a response to a specific message, we need to create a unique host name that is only known only by the request